 Cons -- What You Don’t Know Might Hurt You

 When you buy a stop snoring mouthpiece and have it fitted to your mouth, there’s pretty much a guarantee that an adjustment period will be discomforting.
 It’s a tradeoff for better sleep, but you might spend a few weeks (or months) getting used to the new device.
+An alternative to an anti snoring mouthpiece is Smart Nora.
+It is non-invasive and comfortable, and you will not feel a difference in your usual sleep routine.

 Sometimes, your new snore guard can make your jaw muscles ache, as these snore mouthpieces are designed to keep your muscles engaged throughout the night or push the jaw forward which is an unnatural position.
 This is especially true with mandibular advancement devices that use hinges (usually adjustable) that keep your jaw open.
 You’ll get stronger, but it’ll take adjustment.